 Westminster Choir College of Rider University is a professional college of music located on a 23-acre campus in Princeton, NJ, seven miles north of Rider's Lawrenceville campus.
-Here, a Bachelor of Music degree is offered with majors in sacred music, music education, music theater, theory/composition, and in voice, organ, or piano performance.
-A Bachelor of Arts in Music degree is also offered for those who prefer a broader liberal arts component within a professional school context.
+Here, a bachelor of music degree is offered with majors in sacred music, music education, music theater, theory/composition, piano, organ performance and voice performance.
+A bachelor of arts in music degree also is offered for those who prefer a broader liberal arts component within a professional school context.

 Choral music performance lies at the heart of the Westminster program, which involves daily choir rehearsals and required voice study for all its students.
 Preparation and performance of the choral/orchestral works at times takes precedence over all other facets of campus life.
-All undergraduates sing in one of the large ensembles: Chapel Choir or Symphonic Choir.
+All undergraduates sing in one of the large ensembles: Chapel Choir, Schola Cantorum or Symphonic Choir.
 Auditioned ensembles include the Westminster Choir, Williamson Voices, Westminster Kantorei, Jubilee Singers, and Concert Handbell Choir.

 The Symphonic Choir has performed hundreds of times and made many recordings with the principal orchestras of New York, Philadelphia, and Washington.
-It has also performed in New York with many touring orchestras such as the Atlanta Symphony, Los Angeles Philharmonic, Berlin Philharmonic, and Vienna Philharmonic.
-Virtually every major conductor of the 20th century, from Toscanini and Walter through Bernstein, Muti, and Masur, has conducted the Symphonic Choir during the 79 years of the college's history.
+It also has performed in New York with many touring orchestras such as the Atlanta Symphony, Los Angeles Philharmonic, Berlin Philharmonic, and Vienna Philharmonic.
+Virtually every major conductor of the 20th century, from Toscanini and Walter through Bernstein, Muti, and Masur, has conducted the Symphonic Choir during the 80 years of the college's history.